 Students who officially withdraw from the College or reduce the number of credits for the semester after the Add/Drop deadline are still responsible to pay tuition and fees according to the schedules below.
-Students who wish to withdraw for the semester must complete an official Withdrawal Request Form, which can be obtained from the Office of Graduate Studies by emailing graduatestudies@adrian.edu.
-The form includes instruction on how to complete and submit the online form for processing.
+The first day of classes, as scheduled by the College, shall be deemed to be the first day that classes are offered, as listed on the Academic Calendar, viewable at adrian.edu/academics/registrar/academic-calendar/.